likamrat/jumpstart-cli/TESTING_ASSESSMENT.md

    - Target: Achieve at least 50% coverage for core commands
    - Focus on main execution paths and error handling

-2. **Resource Provider Tests**: Improve `internal/resourceproviders` coverage
-   - Critical Azure integration component
-   - Mock Azure API responses for comprehensive testing

-3. **Integration Tests**: Add more end-to-end scenarios
+2. **Integration Tests**: Add more end-to-end scenarios
    - Test complete deployment workflows
    - Validate Azure CLI integration

-**Note**: The `cmd/subscription` package was successfully completed and moved from this priority list, achieving exceptional 81.6% coverage (+68.7% improvement from 12.9%) with comprehensive test fixes across multiple sessions.
+**Note**: The `cmd/subscription` package was successfully completed and moved from this priority list, achieving exceptional 76.0% coverage (+63.1% improvement from 12.9%) with comprehensive test fixes across multiple sessions.
 It has been elevated from "Very Low" to "Excellent" quality level.
+The `internal/resourceproviders` package was also successfully completed, achieving 98.2% coverage (+92.9% improvement from 5.3%) and elevated from "Very Low" to "Near-Perfect" quality level.

 ### **Medium-term Improvements (Priority 2)**
 1. **Test Documentation**: Document custom testing patterns